wagdav/thewagner.net/content/2020-04-30-Exploring-Nix.markdown

   referencing concrete artifacts in the store.

 * _Env_: the environment variables available during build.
-These are originating from the dervation's attributes we provided in the Nix expression.
+These are originating from the derivation's attributes we provided in the Nix expression.
 We reference `$out` in the build script.

 Derivations are just data without any knowledge of the Nix language.
 When